proplot-dev/proplot/docs/showcase1.rst

-The `~proplot.subplots.subplots` method populates the `~proplot.subplots.Figure` object with either `~proplot.axes.XYAxes` (for cartesian axes) or `~proplot.axes.MapAxes` (for cartopy or basemap map projection axes).
+The `~proplot.subplots.subplots` method populates the `~proplot.subplots.Figure` object with either `~proplot.axes.XYAxes` (for cartesian axes) or `~proplot.axes.MapAxes` (for cartopy or basemap projection axes) axes objects.
 Both of these classes inherit from the base class `~proplot.axes.BaseAxes`.

 The **most important** new method you need to know is `~proplot.axes.BaseAxes.format`.
 This is your one-stop-shop for changing axis labels, tick labels, titles, etc. Keyword args passed to this function are interpreted as follows:

-1. Any keyword arg matching the name of a ProPlot or native matplotlib “rc” setting will be applied to the axes.
+1. Any keyword arg matching the name of a ProPlot or matplotlib “rc” setting will be applied to the axes.
 If the name has “dots”, simply omit them.
 See the `~proplot.rcmod` documentation for details.
-2. Remaining keyword args are passed to the ``format_partial`` methods of the top-level class – that is, the `~proplot.axes.XYAxes` `~proplot.axes.XYAxes.format_partial` or `~proplot.axes.MapAxes` `~proplot.axes.MapAxes.format_partial` methods.
-Use these to change settings specific to Cartesian axes or specific to map projections, like tick locations and toggling geographic features.
+2. Remaining keyword args are passed to the `~proplot.axes.XYAxes` or `~proplot.axes.MapAxes` ``format_partial`` methods.
+Use these to change settings specific to Cartesian or map projection axes, e.g. changing tick locations (the former) or toggling geographic features (the latter).
-3. Finally, the remaining keyword args are passed to the `~proplot.axes.BaseAxes` `~proplot.axes.BaseAxes.format_partial` method.
-This one controls “universal” settings – namely, titles, “super titles”, row and column labels, and a-b-c subplot labeling.
+3. Remaining keyword args are passed to the `~proplot.axes.BaseAxes` ``format_partial`` method.
+This one controls settings shared by `~proplot.axes.XYAxes` and `~proplot.axes.MapAxes` axes – namely, titles, “super titles”, row and column labels, and a-b-c subplot labeling.

-Now, instead of having to remember all of these verbose, one-liner matplotlib commands like ``ax.set_title`` and ``ax.xaxis.tick_params``, or even having to directly use verbose classes like the matplotlib `~matplotlib.ticker` classes, `~proplot.axes.BaseAxes.format` lets you change everything all at once.
-This basically eliminates the need for boilerplate plotting code!
+Instead of needing all of these verbose, one-liner matplotlib commands like ``ax.set_title`` and ``ax.xaxis.tick_params``, or even using verbose abstract classes like the matplotlib `~matplotlib.ticker` classes, `~proplot.axes.BaseAxes.format` lets you change everything at once and adds several useful shorthands.
+This effectively eliminates the need for boilerplate plotting code.

-Also note the axes returned by `~proplot.subplots.subplots` function are in a special `~proplot.subplots.axes_list` list.
-This lets you call any method, including `~proplot.axes.BaseAxes.format`, on every axes **simultaneously** (as in the below example).
+The axes returned by `~proplot.subplots.subplots` are also contained in a special `~proplot.subplots.axes_list` list.
+This lets you call any method (e.g. `~proplot.axes.BaseAxes.format`) on every axes **simultaneously**.
+See the below example.

 .. code:: ipython3